-- Dynamically-OSPF protocol configures the lowest IP interface IP address as the router ID.
+- Dynamically-OSPF protocol configures the lowest IP interface IP address as the router ID (loopback interface has priority over the IP interface).
 This is the default. - Statically-Use the following command to manually configure the router ID:

-'''

-RS8264(config-router-ospf)# ip router-id <IPv4 address>
+RS G8052(config-router-ospf)# ip router-id <IPv4 address>

-'''